ahmedhamdy2121/deep-learning-specialization-coursera/README.md

 Instructor: [Andrew Ng](http://www.andrewng.org/)

 This repo contains all the lecture notes and supplemental notes for this specialization.
-I won't update it with the my solutions because that will be ethically wrong!
+I won't update it with my solutions because that will be ethically wrong!

 ## Programming Assignments
 You can solve the assignments yourself even if you are just Auditing, sometime notebook won't open, so these are quick links for open-able notebook, then you shall choose **"File > Open"** and you will find all the weeks' materials, programming assignments, and datasets.